AshenCreations/GameLooping/readme.md

 - opens a fixed size 1600 x 900 window

-- Tries to use desktop displaymode to find refresh rate & auto adjusts for 60Hz, 75Hz, 120Hz, 144Hz and 165Hz
+- Tries to use desktop displaymode to find refresh rate & auto adjusts for 60Hz, 75Hz, 120Hz, 144Hz and 165Hz.
+Uses refresh rate found then scales the deltatime & player speed, using 60Hz as the base.

 - No resolution size changes